-- Animals – Businesses involving animals are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
+- Animals – Businesses involving animals (including poultry and birds) are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
 A kennel or breeder’s license may be needed; special waste handling and noise abatement procedures may be required, as well as other issues.
 Contact your city clerk’s office for information.

 - Party Plan Businesses – if you sell Scentsy, Pampered Chef, Mary Kay or another product involving home parties or sales events, check with your city clerk’s office to find out if you can hold parties at your home.
 Some Idaho cities restrict the number of attendees at open houses and similar events held at the dealer’s home (not at a customer’s home).

-Employees: Your city or county regulates the number of employees a home business can have and the number of vehicles that can be parked at the home or on a public street.
+Employees: Your city or county regulates the number of employees a home business may have and the number of vehicles they may park at the home or on a public street.
 State and federal employment-related posters must be displayed.
-You must also have workers compensation insurance, pay unemployment insurance taxes, establish a tax withholding account and comply with OSHA safety regulations.
+You must also have workers compensation insurance, pay unemployment insurance taxes, establish an income tax withholding account and comply with OSHA safety regulations.
 For more information on having employees, visit the Employer Issues section of this website.

 Signage: Most communities regulate the size and type of signage allowed, if any, in a residential area.
 Contact your city clerk’s office for local requirements.